Looking to sell your used DVDs? Look no further.

-14. Have a Yard Sale
+10. Have a Yard Sale

-Advertising your sale on a local yard sale app will increase the exposure to die-hard buyers that are planning their weekend route.
+Advertising your sale on a local yard sale app will increase the exposure to die-hard buyers who are planning their weekend route.

 If you have a few valuable DVDs to sell, be sure to mention them in the listing to also generate more interest in your sale.

-Having a yard sale can also be the most tedious option to sell DVDs as you will need to be on-site to complete the sale.
+Having yard sales can also be the most tedious option to sell used DVDs as you will need to be on-site to complete the sale.

 If you have the time and the real estate, it can be more cost-effective than burning gas to drive across town to meet a Craigslist buyer or see what your local pawn shop will offer.